Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 ## Credits

+* Media

-* Media The photo used on the about us page was by Dawid Małecki on Unsplash.
+The photo used on the about us page was by Dawid Małecki on Unsplash.

+* Persona idea

+The idea of creating [a user persona](https://www.romanpichler.com/tools/the-persona-template/) came from a blog I read by Roman Pichler, a project management expert who specialises in digital products using Agile and Scrum methodologies.

 ## Acknowledgements